Fall of Saigon: PAVN's encirclement

 At 03:58 on 29 April, C-130E, #72-1297, flown by a crew from the 776th Tactical Airlift Squadron, was destroyed by a 122 mm rocket while taxiing to pick up refugees after offloading a BLU-82 at the base.
 The crew evacuated the burning aircraft on the taxiway and departed the airfield on another C-130 that had previously landed.
-This was the last USAF fixed-wing aircraft to leave Tan Son Nhat.
+This was the last USAF fixed-wing aircraft to leave Tan Son Nhut.

-At dawn on 29 April the RVNAF began to haphazardly depart Tan Son Nhut Air Base as A-37s, F-5s, C-7s, C-119s and C-130s departed for Thailand while UH-1s took off in search of the ships of Task Force 76.
-Some RVNAF aircraft stayed to continue to fight the advancing PAVN.
+At dawn on 29 April the VNAF began to haphazardly depart Tan Son Nhut Air Base as A-37s, F-5s, C-7s, C-119s and C-130s departed for Thailand while UH-1s took off in search of the ships of Task Force 76.
+Some VNAF aircraft stayed to continue to fight the advancing PAVN.
 One AC-119 gunship had spent the night of 28/29 April dropping flares and firing on the approaching PAVN.
 At dawn on 29 April, two A-1 Skyraiders began patrolling the perimeter of Tan Son Nhut at 2500 ft until one was shot down, presumably by an SA-7 missile.
 At 07:00 the AC-119 was firing on PAVN to the east of Tan Son Nhut when it too was hit by an SA-7 and fell in flames to the ground.

 At 06:00 on 29 April, Dũng was ordered by the Politburo to "strike with the greatest determination straight into the enemy's final lair."
 After one day of bombardment and general offensive, the PAVN were ready to make their final push into the city.

-At 08:00 on 29 April Lieutenant General Trần Văn Minh, commander of the RVNAF and 30 of his staff arrived at the DAO Compound demanding evacuation, signifying the complete loss of RVNAF command and control.
+At 08:00 on 29 April, Lieutenant General Trần Văn Minh, commander of the VNAF and 30 of his staff arrived at the DAO Compound demanding evacuation, signifying the complete loss of VNAF command and control.

+At 09:00 on 29 April, the Tan Son Nhut Air Base was bombarded a second time.
+Damage was extensive.
+Aircraft in parking areas, including A-37s and in particular four C- 130s already loaded with bombs were hit and exploded.
+Fires spread rapidly at every place.
+The air base was completely out of operation and in disorder.
+By 10:00, Air Force Headquarters was no longer in control of its personnel.
+Also at 10:00 on 29 April, III Corps reported that the situation was critical.
+It had lost contact with Hậu Nghĩa Sector Headquarters.
+The 25th Division continued to clash violently with the PAVN and requested more helicopter support.
+The Trảng Bom defense line was totally shattered, and the 18th Division was now battling the PAVN south of Long Bình base.
+In the base itself, disorder prevailed; command and control were no longer possible.
+The 5th Division at Tân Uyên District Town had been overrun at 09:00, and PAVN troops were advancing toward Biên Hòa.